-“Where you staying?”
+“Where you are you staying?”

 “My car’s back there a ways.”
 He jerked his head in the direction of Main Street.

 The killer fell to his face, shuddered and lay still.
 He wouldn’t be preying on anyone else.
-Presently, I assumed the piece of nastiness was on a one way path to hell.
+Presently, I assumed the piece of nastiness was on a one-way path to hell.

 The agent gave him a little kick with his boot.
 I watched a little smile of satisfaction crease his tired face.
 He glanced back at me, flicked the safety on his pistol and stuffed the weapon in his shoulder holster.

 “You want a shower, and a place to rest?”

 “Naw, I’m looking for an old pal.
 He disappeared a while back.
 You haven’t seen…”

 “An agent like you?
 Nope.
 But there have been rumors of a guy in a suit kicking butt for the past month.
 Could be your friend?
 If it wasn’t you?”